Assign Custom Subscriber Attributes

 }'

-MTA will assign each custom attribute a SubscriberFieldId and each subscriber attribute will have a unique id assigned for that instance.
-This data can be retrieved by viewing the subscriber data from the API.
+Mobile Text Alerts will assign each custom attribute a `SubscriberFieldId`.
+Each subscriber attribute will have a unique `id` assigned for that instance.
+You can retrieve this data by viewing the subscriber record via the API.

-• data - the data of this field for the specified subscriber
+* `data` - The data for this field for the specified subscriber

 "firstName":"Test",